The more I learn, the more I’m humbled by how little I know

 This is our Wide to Semi-Telephoto lens we use for all indoor work.
 It is great in low light and Macro work and has taken a beating over the past few years.

-It did stop focusing for us for no reason?
+It did stop focusing for us at one point for no reason?
 We sent it back to Sigma and a week later had it back working flawlessly at no cost to us with no questions asked.
 Thanks Sigma!

 Sigma 15mm f/2.8 Fisheye

-This small lens is one of our favorites.
+This small lens is one of our favorites when wanting a unique look.
 It will turn any ordinary picture into a really different shot.

 It is the best for wide Panoramas, and with its low light capabilities, it can be used almost anywhere.